pretorh/lfs-notes/steps/3-main-build.md

 - gmp
     - see notes on the architecture, and make sure that matches the CPU
     - skipped building/installing html docs
-    - The tests are critical.
+    - The tests are *critical*.
         - Check that "at least 199 tests"
         - See `scripts/packages/gmp-test.sh`
 - mpfr
     - patch tests, see `scripts/packages/mpfr-patch.sh`
     - simple build/test/install
     - skipped building/installing html docs
-    - The tests are critical.
-All tests must pass
+    - The tests are *critical*.
+All tests must pass.
+Uses "Testsuite summary" output
 - mpc
     - basic config (`prefix`, `docdir`, `disable-static`) and simple build/test/install
+    - The tests uses "Testsuite summary" output
     - skipped building/installing html docs

 ### Part 3